-Under the CBA, mortgage loans are included in the cover pool for a covered bond for their total value, while compliance with the regulatory overcollateralization requirement must be based on 80% of the market value of residential properties and 60% for commercial properties.
-This approach differs from the MCBA, according to which mortgage loans were included in the cover pool only to a maximum amount corresponding to 70% of the property's value for residential housing loans and 60% for commercial mortgage loans.

-Under the CBA, bondholders and derivative counterparties have a priority of payment right on 100% of the properties' value.
-We therefore determined the available overcollateralization on the entire current balance.
-At the same time, our determination of potential losses is also based on the entire current balance of the loans.
+Under the CBA, mortgage loans are included in the cover pool for their total value, while compliance with the regulatory overcollateralization requirement must be based on 80% of the market value of residential properties and 60% for commercial properties.
+Bondholders and derivative counterparties have a priority of payment right on 100% of the properties' value.
+We therefore determine the available credit enhancement and the potential losses on the portfolio based on the entire current balance of the loans.

-For the loans in the pool, our analysis estimated the foreclosure frequency and the loss severity in a 'AAA' stress scenario and, by multiplying the foreclosure frequency by the loss severity, the potential loss associated with each loan.
+We assess the credit quality of a typical mortgage cover pool by estimating the credit risk associated with each loan in the pool.
+We then calculate the aggregate risk to assess the cover pool's overall credit quality.
 To quantify the potential losses associated with the entire pool, we weight each loan's foreclosure frequency and loss severity by its percentage of the total pool balance.
-The product of the weighted-average foreclosure frequency (WAFF) and weighted-average loss severity (WALS) estimates the required loss protection, assuming all other factors remain unchanged.
-We assume that the probability of foreclosure is a function of both borrower and loan characteristics and will become more likely--and the realized loss on a loan more severe--as the economic environment deteriorates.
+The product of this weighted-average foreclosure frequency (WAFF) and weighted-average loss severity (WALS) estimates the required loss protection, assuming all other factors remain unchanged.